All Blogs

 Observe the Inspector’s Evaluation of Key Risk Areas

 After asking basic questions, inspectors will start evaluating your food service establishment.
-They typically check these six key areas during the food safety inspection:
+They typically check these six key categories during the food safety inspection:

-- Food storage: Inspectors check for proper separation of raw and cooked food.
+• Food storage: Inspectors check for proper separation of raw and cooked or ready-to-eat food.
 Storage containers must be properly labeled and dated.
-Items should also not be kept on the floor or near chemicals.
+You should also keep items away from the floor or chemicals.

-- Time and temperature control: The restaurant inspection process involves checking refrigeration, holding units, and cooking temperatures to make sure they meet safety standards.
+• Time and temperature control: The restaurant inspection process involves checking refrigeration, holding units, and cooking temperatures to make sure they meet food safety compliance.
 For example, raw meat shouldn't fall in the temperature danger zone (between 40°F and 140°F) and shouldn't be thawed in hot water to prevent foodborne illnesses.

 Present Required Documentation for Review

-Inspectors may ask for temperature logs, cleaning schedules, certifications, and training records.
+Inspectors may ask for temperature logs, cleaning schedules, certifications, training records, and compliance history.
 Keep these documents in an accessible and secure location.

 If something is missing, it’s better to admit it than scramble.
 Stick to facts and show that you're keeping up with what matters most.